ChickenLoner/Write-Up/CyberDefenders/CyberDefenders - CyberRange/[CyberDefenders Write-up] Yellow RAT.md

 ![e3c1a0c9c033f85abea6aebdb3bfe621.png](../../_resources/e3c1a0c9c033f85abea6aebdb3bfe621.png)

-Most PE files often contains their complication timestamp in their PE header so if we keep scrolling down for a bit to "Portable Executable Info" then we will have Most PE files often contains their complication timestamp  timestamp of this file right here
+Most PE files often contains their complication timestamp in their PE header so if we keep scrolling down for a bit to "Portable Executable Info" then we will have complication timestamp of this file right here

 <details>
   <summary>Answer</summary>